saiamrit/technical-blog/_posts/2021-07-31-read-papers.md

 **How to read a research paper,** is probably the most important skill which any one who is into research or even anyone who wishes to be updated in the field with latest advancements has to master.
 When someone thinks of starting out in a domain, the first advice that comes is to look for relevant literature in the domain and read papers to develop an understanding of the domain.
 Papers are the most reliable and updated source of information about a particular domain.
 A research paper is a result of days of brainstorming of ideas, and structured and systematic experimentation to express an approach.

-But why is reading papers considered such an important skill to be learnt !
-Why is even reading papers necessary.
+But why is reading papers considered such an important skill to be learnt ?
+Why is even reading papers necessary ?
 Let's take on some motivation as to why is reading papers important to keep-up with the latest advances.
 > This article is the summary of a talk that I delivered for the Introductory Paper Reading Session generously supported by [Weights and Biases](https://wandb.ai/site)  whose recorded version can be found here and slides can be found [here](https://docs.google.com/presentation/d/1wjNc3gdC21llAbS6w1YsF7UuUyXnPXQT6wmljBEtzV8/edit?usp=sharing).

 <iframe width="800" height="450" src="https://www.youtube.com/embed/Zi2Tb0YnX0s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>